hazardsoft/nodejs-aws-cart-api/cdk/README.md

 - `DATABASE_URL` - generated dynamically based on db instance endpoint host/port values + username/password passed via `.env` file.

+### HTTP API

+Elastic Beanstalk deploy provides HTTP endpoint, but to integrate it with FE it is necessary to have HTTPS endpoint.
+In order to provide HTTPS endpoint additional HTTP API is created to proxy requests to EC2 instance of EB application.
+The following env var is used to define EB endpoint:

+- `CART_SERVICE_URL`

 ## NPM scripts

 - `lint` - runs ESLint with fix option